SAN - YTO

 The average price of all round-trip flights from San Diego to Toronto clicked on KAYAK for each day over the last 12 months.

 When flying from San Diego to Toronto, you should consider leaving on a Friday and avoid Tuesdays if you are looking for the best rates.
-For your return to San Diego, you’ll find the best rates on Fridays and the most expensive ones on Mondays.
+For your return to San Diego, you’ll find the best rates on Fridays and the most expensive ones on Sundays.

 What is the cheapest month to fly from San Diego to Toronto?